What’s the point of performing, anyway?

 To uplift and inspire others is the ultimate intention in my mind as a performer and producer.
 To help the audience look inside and find themselves again, even if it’s just for three minutes.
 Because they want to be inspired; they want to be transported somewhere and have a good time.

 Due to this upset in my mind and soul, I have begun to question others as well.
 “Why do you perform?”
 Most of my fellow performers are burlesque artists.
 And their answers have been interesting.
 Some love the costumes.
-Some love getting people physically excited.
+Others love getting people physically excited.
 Some have no answers.
 But I’m willing to bet they are wondering now, more deeply: “Why do I perform?”

 Leave a comment below to let me know why you perform.
 I’m curious.